-All other responses received less than 50% support from both directors and investors.
+All other responses received less than 50% support from both groups.
 The second most common response from directors was "increases in firm size" (46%/0.37; 45%/0.17 from investors).
 Some free-text comments and interviewees argued that size matters because of complexity, consistent with the findings of Gayle and Miller (2009).
 Others explained that CEOs benchmark their pay against peers of similar size to assess whether it is fair.
 As one director argued, "benchmarking gives comfort that there's fairness, transparency, and objectivity."
 This might be because firm size and peer pay are more observable than other potential determinants of pay, such as CEO talent or disutility, so linking pay to them gives the CEO comfort that pay is set fairly.

-Directors ranked "increases in pay at peer firms" (44%/0.26) significantly higher than investors (27%/-0.17), consistent with directors being more attuned to labor market pressures or the importance of fairness in motivating CEOs.
+Directors ranked "increases in pay at peer firms" (44%/0.26) significantly higher than investors (27%/-0.17).
+Because CEOs are rarely hired away (Cziraki and Jenter, 2022), this is more likely due to directors being attuned to the importance of fairness in motivating CEOs rather than labor market pressures.
 Some investors were strongly opposed to responding to increases in peer firm pay.
-Both sets of respondent considered peer firm pay far less important for changes in pay of an incumbent than for the pay of a new CEO.
-This is consistent with Kahneman, Knetsch, and Thaler's (1986) evidence on the reference point employees use to assess whether pay is fair - peer firm pay for new hires, and last year's pay for incumbents.
+Both groups considered peer pay far less important for changes in an incumbent's pay than for the pay of a new CEO.
+This is consistent with Kahneman, Knetsch, and Thaler's (1986) evidence on employees' reference point for pay fairness - peer firm pay for new hires, and last year's pay for incumbents.